 Instruction to TGah Editor: Change the 2nd paragraph as follows:

 The Nonce field has an internal structure of Nonce Flags || STA MAC Address identified by A2 || PN (“||” is concatenation), where

-If the Type field of the Frame Control field is 10 (Data frame) and there is a QC field present in the MPDU header, bits 0 to 3 of the Priority subfield of the Nonce Flags field shall be set to the value of the QC TID (bits 0 to 3 of the QC field).
+For PV0 MPDUs, if the Type field of the Frame Control field is 10 (Data frame) and there is a QC field present in the MPDU header, bits 0 to 3 of the Priority subfield of the Nonce Flags field shall be set to the value of the QC TID (bits 0 to 3 of the QC field).
 If the Type field of the Frame Control field is 00 (Management frame), and the frame is a QMF, the Priority subfield of the Nonce Flags field shall be set to the value in the ACI subfield of the Sequence Number field.
-Otherwise, the Priority subfield of the Nonce Flags field shall be set to the fixed value 0.(11ae) If the Protocol Version field of the Frame Control field is 1 , bits 1 to 3 of the Priority subfield shall be set to the value of the FC TID (bits 13-15 of the Frame Control field).
+Otherwise, the Priority subfield of the Nonce Flags field shall be set to the fixed value 0.(11ae) For PV1 MPDUs, if the Type field of the Frame Control field is 000 (Data frame) or 011 (Data frame), bits 1 to 3 of the Priority subfield shall be set to the value of the PTID/Subtype field (bits 5-7 of the Frame Control field).
+If the Type field of the Frame Control field is 001 (Management frame) and the frame is a QMF, the Priority subfield of the Nonce Flags shall be set to the value in the ACI subfield of the Sequence Number field.
+Otherwise the Priority subfield of the Nonce Flags field shall be set to the fixed value 0.

-When management frame protection is negotiated, the Management field of the Nonce Flags field shall be set to 1 if the Type field of the Frame Control field is 00 (Management frame); otherwise it is set to 0.
+When management frame protection is negotiated, the Management field of the Nonce Flags field shall be set to 1 if the PV0 MPDU’s Type field of the Frame Control field is 00 (Management frame) or the PV1 MPDU’s Type field of the Frame Control field is 001 (Management frame); otherwise it is set to 0.

+The PV1 subfield of the Nonce Flags field shall be set to 1 when the value of the Protocol Version field of the Frame Control field of the MPDU header is equal to 1.
+The PV1 subfield of the Nonce Flags field shall be set to 0 otherwise.

-Bits 5 to 7 of the Nonce Flags field are reserved and shall be set to 0 on transmission.
+Bits 6 to 7 of the Nonce Flags field are reserved and shall be set to 0 on transmission.